Diploma Policy (DP) / Curriculum Policy (CP)

 CP1 Knowledge and Specialization

-Prior to taking classes in the areas of specialization in one’s major, students will enroll in “Musashino Basis,” which constitutes a liberal arts education program for students in all the departments at the university.
-The aim of “Musashino Basis” is to provide the students with the basic technique and knowledge necessary for college learning.
-Toward this goal, the students will take classes in, 1) the spirit of the founding mission of our university, 2) physical education, 3) computer science, and 4) Japanese literacy.
-Further, in one of the courses of the “Musashino Basis” program entitled “Basic Self Development,” the students will study the six areas of, 1) Thought and Arts, 2) International and Area Studies, 3) Society and Institutions, 4) Human Beings and Environment, 5) Matter and Life, and 6) Mathematical and Informational Sciences.
-In so doing, the students are expected to develop superb character possessing a broad set of perspectives.
+Prior to taking classes in the areas of specialization in one’s major, students will enroll in “Musashino Initial”, which constitutes a liberal arts education program for students in all the departments at the university.
+The aim of “Musashino Initial" is to provide the students with the basic technique and knowledge necessary for college learning.
+Toward this goal, the students will take classes in, 1) Buddhist Studies, 2) Health and Physical Education, 3) Smart Intelligence Computing, 4) Creating Happiness Program (CHP), 5) Field Studies, and so on.

 The curriculum is organized so that by studying specialized subjects in Global Business in English, in addition to technical knowledge, students will develop their practical English skills which can be utilized in real situations in the global business setting.
 Specialized subjects offered include management, trade, finance, and accounting.